 The Finepix S2 did have its flaws.
 The 6-megapixel CCD sensor had a poor reputation for reliability in early production runs.
 That problem was ironed out in later production.
-Chances are that if you find a currently working model of the Finepix S2 Pro, it is most likely a later production run model.
+Chances are that if you find a working model of the Finepix S2 Pro, it is most likely a later production run model or has had the sensor replaced.
 The problematic cameras died pretty early.
 Also, it requires two different types of batteries: 4 AA batteries and 2 CR123a Lithium batteries.
 It is a battery hog.
 Use rechargeable batteries to keep costs down.
 As far as I know, only Adobe Lightroom and Raw Therapee (free software) support the raw images produced by the Fuji Finepix S2 Pro.